 - Anchor Inn

-This family-run, traditional English pub is located in the heart of Wingham.
+This family-run, pub is located in the heart of Wingham.
 The rambling, multi-roomed interior with dark beams and wooden floors together with its separate public bar make for a comfortable, welcoming environment for all, in which to have a drink or a meal.

 The licensee’s passion to preserve the vibe and history of the traditional English pub is abundantly evident.
-The pub was won a number of high-profile industry awards which is testimony to the work and effort that has been put into this successful pub.
+The pub has won a number of high-profile industry awards which is testimony to the work and effort that has been put into this successful pub.

 There's a good selection of real ales, with usually at least one ale from a Kent brewery.
-The real cider is Stan’s Big Apple cider from Thatcher's.

-The Anchor is renowned for its acoustic/eclectic music events, which includes live music on Sundays, ad hoc shows from international touring artists and an annual music festival.
+The Anchor is renowned for its acoustic/eclectic music events, which include live music on Sundays, ad hoc shows from international touring artists and an annual music festival.
 A fun quiz is held every other Thursday.